 I made the decision to start My Money Cottage in November 2016.
 I didn’t do much research into how I was going to go about it, I just knew that I wanted to share our financial findings and hopefully help others to take control and better their own situations.
 It didn’t take me long to come up with a name, My Money Cottage is based on family finances, home for me is where the family is and it all kind of slotted into place.

 I googled web hosting providers and pretty much jumped on the best deal I could find without looking it in any further than that.
 They’re all going to be pretty similar, right?
 WRONG!
 Over the next few months I became increasingly frustrated with SUPER SLOW speeds.
 Even editing pages was painfully slow, it was a nightmare!
 I knew that if it frustrated me then my readers would soon get fed up and bugger off somewhere else, not what I wanted to happen!
+As well as this, I discovered that slow site speeds actually have a detrimental effect on Google ranking.
+Increasing Google ranking is something that’s really important to most bloggers so this was a big problem for me.

 Fortunately for me, I was paying a monthly subscription and wasn’t tied in for a year or anything.
 I saw a couple of other bloggers talking about Siteground and how they were super impressed with their web hosting speeds.
 I tried out their websites, saw how fast they were compared to mine and I was sold.